JoaoUF/WIRACHAIN/README.md

 - [ ] modify all roles data display
 - [ ] modify status logic
 - [ ] add doctor permission logic on views
+- [ ] add url querys that are being fetch to the frontend????
+- [ ] do not allow is_active false to login into the app
-- [ ] modify frontend redirect link from email
+- [ ] update bulk actions in frontend and backend

+## NEXT PROJECT CONSIDERATIONS:

-- [ ] test complite logic
+- [ ] next time setting roles use textchoices

 ## REFERENCES